 We’ll focus on how to set up WiFi in this post.

-Downloading (legal) content using torrents is very convenient, but if you plan to “seed” back the stuff, then you’ll need to keep your computer running 24/7 which won’t be good for your electricity bills.
+Downloading (legal) content using torrents is very convenient, but if you plan to keep the files “seeding” which is the term to allow them to be uploaded back to other users, then you’ll need to keep your computer running 24/7 which won’t be good for your electricity bills.
 For this reason it’s a nice idea to use a Raspberry Pi as a “torrent server” a.k.a “seedbox” which will run day and night, as it’s power consumption is tiny compared to a laptop, let alone a desktop PC.

 We’ll be using Transmission as a torrent client, which can be installed as a “daemon” running in the background all the time on the Raspberry Pi.